 In other cases, Rowan might be a Scottish take on Rowland, reached by dropping the L sound.

 A handful of impressive bearers includes:

 - During the nineteenth century, Archibald Hamilton Rowan inherited beaucoup bucks but ended up a radical anyhow, advocating for Irish liberty and the rights of the poor, in a dramatic fashion.
 He once wielded a shillelagh in a Dublin dining club to make a point.

 - A New Jersey engineer-turned-philanthropist has a university named in his honor.

 - There’s also a Civil War admiral who served the Union Navy.
 His career spanned 63 years, one of the longest on record.

-Many Americans first heard this as a given name thanks to British comedian Rowan Atkinson, who rose to fame as the bumbling, mostly silent Mr. Bean.
-He’s had a long career, beginning in the late 1970s.
+English actor and comedian Rowan Atkinson rose to fame as the bumbling, mostly silent Mr. Bean.
+He’s had a long career, beginning in the late 1970s and continuing through today.